-30 Best Graphic Novels for Kids Aged 6 to 12 Year Olds
+50 Best Graphic Novels for Kids Age 6 to 12 Years

 Whether your child loves comic book stories or they’ve fallen down into the rabbit hole of the rapidly expanding graphic novel genre this awesome list is sure to be a hit!
-With a broad range of titles suitable for children aged between six and twelve years of age, this list of awesome graphic novels for kids has plenty of titles to keep kids reading!
+With a broad range of titles suitable for children aged from six to twelve years of age, this list of the best graphic novels for kids has plenty of titles to keep kids reading!

-And it really is just a jumping off point – below you’ll find links to heaps of our awesome, themed graphic novel collections!
+And it really is just a jumping off point – below you’ll also find links to heaps of our awesome, themed graphic novel collections – everything from action to humor to historical fiction.

 But what is the difference between a graphic novel and a comic book?
 Is a graphic novel just a fancy term for a comic book?
 And is reading either a comic book or a graphic novel really reading?